ADA Rights Defense Attorney

-Fighting for our Clients' rights throughout Palm Beach, Broward & Miami-Dade Counties
+Fighting for Businesses in Palm Beach, Broward & Miami-Dade Counties

 Employment Law & ADA Rights

-Equal rights for individuals with disabilities have come a long way in recent decades.
-Employees deserve fairness from their employer, and that includes providing reasonable accommodations to do their job.
+Equal rights for individuals with disabilities have come a long way in recent decades, which means employers should be vigilant about ensuring they comply with laws and regulations.
+Employers are expected to provide reasonable accommodations to allow employees with disabilities to do their jobs.
 For example, a person in a wheelchair should be able to easily get to their desk and do their job, meaning there must be wheelchair ramps, elevators, and other accommodations as necessary.
 As another example, if a job that usually requires standing can just as easily be done from a seated position, that must be allowed for an employee who cannot stand due to a disability.

 Mandatory Premises Accommodations